 Asset Anything capable of being owned or controlled to produce value and that is held to have positive economic value.
 Can be ‘revenue’ (e.g. cash) or ‘capital’ (e.g. a building).
-Capital funding Capital assets or funding are those from which a school can expect to benefit for more than one year: typically land, buildings, vehicles, information technology etc. Capital assets are usually referred to as fixed assets.
+Capital assets/funding Capital assets or funding are those from which a school can expect to benefit for more than one year: typically land, buildings, vehicles, information technology etc. Capital assets are usually referred to as fixed assets.
 Companies House The UK’s Registrar of Companies.
-Its main functions are to incorporate and dissolve limited companies, to examine and store company information and accounts, and to make this publicly available.
+Its main functions are to incorporate and dissolve limited companies, to store company information and accounts, and to make this publicly available.
 Cost centre A defined section within a budget where expenditure and income can be charged or recorded for accounting purposes.
 A cost centre should have a specified and named budget holder to ensure accountability.
-Delegated funding A type of funding which has no particular conditions on how the school uses it as long as any expenditure supports
+Deficit A loss over a given period, where the expenditure exceeds that allowed or agreed.
+Delegated funding A type of funding which has no particular conditions on

 Be clear on the key financial terms you'll encounter as a governor at a maintained school or an academy, plus download our glossary to share it with your board.